jemcafe/sl/README.md

 }
 ```

-Import functions from "app.js" to test in "app.test.js"
+Import functions from "app.js" to "app.test.js" for testing.

 In "app.js"
 ```
 module.exports = {
+   function: function,
-   function: function
+   function: function,
    ...
 }
 ```